TheFatDemon/ClashHomes/README.md

 Warning
 =======
 If you use this plugin, be warned that the File Backend is UNTESTED and may not work.
-Use the MySQL Backend for best comparability.
+Use the MySQL Backend for best compatability.